A nine-goal thriller at Fulham and Romero rescues Spurs – Football Weekly

 what's available, that they just couldn't cope.
 And I was expecting

-You know, as you mentioned, Johnny mentioned against Leeds, some of the errors that led to goals there with Nunes again just terrible defending Guardiol for the penalty.
+You know, as you mentioned, Choni mentioned against Leeds, some of the errors that led to goals there with Nunes again just terrible defending Guardiol for the penalty.

-Guardiola keeps saying he can smell good things are going to happen this season but I think unfortunately the overriding smell of shit in the defence might be problematic for him eventually.
+Guardiola keeps saying he can smell good things are going to happen this season, but I think unfortunately the overriding smell of shit in the defence might be uh problematic for him eventually.

-So yeah, Foden's fine in some form.
+So the air Foden's finding some form.
 Doku obviously adding a goal to you know looking a very dangerous player on the wing is helpful.

 not playing as well as he had.
 I'm not sure how many opportunities he's had.

-I thought the two goals Chuckueze Awezi got last night were really good, really high quality.
+I thought the two goals Awezi got last night were really good, really high quality.

 I don't know much about him, I must confess, but

-I just liked the move from Haaland to Reinders.
+I just liked the move from Harlan to Reinders.
 On Haaland's

 100 Premier League goals, Johnny, quicker than any other player.
 So he's got it in 111 games.